cawleyflower/testDocs/content/CumulusLinux/Layer_2/Ethernet_Bridging_-_VLANs/Traditional_Bridge_Mode.md

 {{%notice info%}}

-multiple bridges, in order to logically divide a switch into multiple layer 2 domains.
+You can configure multiple bridges, in order to logically divide a switch into multiple layer 2 domains.
 This allows for hosts to communicate with other hosts in the same domain, while separating them fro hosts in other domains.

 <div class="confbox admonition admonition-note">

+<span class="admonition-icon confluence-information-macro-icon"></span>

 <div class="admonition-body">